kartoza/bims-website/docs/src/administrator/upload-spatial-layers.md

     ![Cloud Native Layers Section](./img/upload-spacial-layer-16.png)

-    1. **Layer uploads:** By clicking on this user will be able to see all the uploaded layers.
+    1. **Layer uploads:** By clicking on this, users will be able to see all the uploaded layers.

         ![Layer Uploads](./img/upload-spacial-layer-17.png)